 From the height of my balcony the world seems smaller, easier to tame.
 Easier to love.
-Sunlight lay across my knees like soft magic.
-I feel like an episode of my life, one that can only end if I am strong enough to fight the need to hear myself typing it alive over & over.
-“This past doesn’t need to be reused in the future,” I repeat like a mantra, biting my lips and my fingers and most intrusive thoughts.
+Sunlight lay across my knees.
+I feel like an episode of my life, one that keeps repeating itself.
+One that I can not bear to hear myself typing alive and placing on an imaginary shelf.
+‘This past doesn’t need to be reused in the future,’ I repeat like a mantra, biting my lips and my fingers and intrusive thoughts.
 No blood comes out, only hurt.
 I am not even brave enough to bite hard.

 They tell me to let it all out on paper, as if I should want to conserve it.
-My only ever salvation has been writing, and they know it.
+My only ever salvation has been writing and they know it.
 My soul stops bleeding into my mind for a few blessed hours.
-From messy and fragmented, I go back to proudly holding on to my gentleness.
-My enthusiasm inspires and humbles me, and being myself makes me want to go hard again.
+From messy and fragmented, I go back to proudly touching my gentleness, just enough to know it’s still there.
+My own enthusiasm when it comes to it inspires and humbles me, and the promise of being myself makes me want to go hard again.
 I fall in love with my aliveness, and how it makes me and breaks me all the same.
 But how can I write this time, when everything I write is a form of love?

-“These mountains that you are carrying, you were only supposed to climb,” I laugh to myself, and cry to myself, and speak to myself in the same voice that would promise smoking more cigarettes and staying up another night with you on a sleepy dead end street, if only you’d ask.
-Instead, it tells itself stories.
+I need more distance before I can let myself feel; before I can feel.
+Then I can decide what to do with us, with what’s left of us.
+I speak gently to myself now, for I have no energy left to slice myself open.
+I do in the same voice that would promise staying up another night with you, if you’d ask.
+Instead, my voice tells me stories.
 It tells me my stories.
 I didn’t ask, but I listen.
 I sound delirious, quick, and disconnected.
 Anxiety takes away all the commas and full stops I need to make sense of myself, and all I can do is wait it out.

 It’s easy to believe in yourself when you’re lying, because you’re talking about someone else.
-But I still go to sleep quietly, with my own truths in mind.
+But no matter what you see, I still go to sleep with my truths on my mind.
 I still won’t write them down.
+I don’t know if I will, even when it all passes.
 I am always told I am too much, and I don’t want to add any more to that just yet.
-“I’m sorry for the burden,” I tell the girl who still doesn’t know how to be kind to herself while blooming.
-I am the only who knows that her silence isn’t detachment; it’s a siren.
-I wish I could forgive her.
+‘I’m sorry for the burden,’ I tell the girl who doesn’t always know how to be kind to herself while blooming.
+I am the only who knows that her silence isn’t detachment.
+I wish I could forgive her, and hold it.